- ICH GCP

 Impact of Augmented Care at the Worksite for Diabetes Prevention

-The purpose of the study is to evaluate the impact of augmented care at the worksite through a lifestyle intervention for diabetes prevention among employees with prediabetes who are slower to respond to a standard diabetes prevention intervention.
+The purpose of the study was to evaluate the impact of augmented care at the worksite through a lifestyle intervention for diabetes prevention among employees with prediabetes who were slower to respond to a standard diabetes prevention intervention.

 Study Overview